The Cars of the H&D

-When the H&D began operations, there were a number of small trailers, both closed and open, that were used for passenger service.
+When the H&D began operations there were a number of cars, both closed and open, that were used for passenger service.

-Very little is known about H&D #16 & 18.
+Very little is known about H&D #16 & #18.
 Both of these cars started out as passenger trailers, but their original builder and dates of construction are unknown.
+One of these may be the 50 seat car mentioned earlier that was delivered in October 1879.
 It is known that both were motorized in 1897, but after the takeover by the Cataract Company #18 was apparently retired, while #16 saw very little use before being retired at an unknown date.

 H&D #20 was built by the Toronto Railway Company in 1897 as a double trucked trailer, which would later be converted to a self-propelled combine.
 When the H&D was taken over by the Cataract Company in 1899, #20 was renumbered to #120.
 It was then renumbered to #220 in 1901 after the takeover of the HRER by the Cataract Company, and was given its final number as #181 as part of the Cataract company‘s system-wide renumbering around 1910.
 It was scrapped in 1933.

 H&D #22, 24 & 26 were a trio of double trucked open trailers, which were very popular with riders during the summer months.
 Their original builder and dates of construction are unknown, but it is believed to be Brill.
+One of these may have been the open car used on the first trip in May 1879 previously mentioned.
 Two of these trailers, H&D #24 & 26, were motorized when the H&D electrified its operations, and these two cars remained in service until 1920, being scrapped in 1925 after the closure of the H&D. The date of H&D #22’s retirement is unknown, but it probably occurred shortly after the Cataract Company takeover.

-H&D #51-56 were six ex New York City horse cars, which had been purchased in 1879 for the start of operations.
+H&D #51-56 were six ex Fifth Avenue Streetcar Co. horsecars from New York City.
+The construction of the one of New York's elevated railways made these relatively new cars surplus, and they were purchased in 1878 for the start of operations.
 H&D #54 was covered into a freight car in 1888, and all six of these cars were retired in 1898.

 An H&D train pulls out of Dundas station circa 1891.
-The steam dummy is probably H&D #3.
-Its pulling an H&D boxcar (H&D #11 or #15), a closed passenger car (H&D #16 or #18), and one of the former New York City horse cars (H&D #51-55).
+The steam dummy is H&D #2.
+It's pulling an H&D boxcar, a closed passenger car, and one of the former New York City horse cars (H&D 51-55) that the H&D purchased and rebuilt into passenger trailers.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives, used with permission)